syncfusion-content/flutter-docs/Flutter/datagrid/summaries.md

 ### Summary calculation types

-The summary calculation of the `GridSummaryColumn` can be calculated by the following summary types,
+The following calculation types are supported for the summary calculation,

-* **`Sum`**: Defines the sum of the specific summary column.
+* **`Sum`**: Calculate the sum of a column
-* **`Average`**: Defines the average of the summary column.
+* **`Average`**: Calculate the average of a column.
-* **`Count`**: Defines the count of rows available in `SfDataGrid`.
+* **`Count`**:  Calculate the total of rows in `SfDataGrid`.
-* **`Maximum`**:  Defines the maximum value of the specific summary column.
+* **`Maximum`**:  Calculate the maximum value in a column.
-* **`Minimum`**:  Defines the minimum value of the specific summary column.
+* **`Minimum`**: Calculate the minimum value in a column.

 ### Display table summary row with title

-`SfDataGrid` supports to display column's summary along with the title simultaneously.
-You can display column summary along with title by defining the `GridTableSummaryRow.title` and `GridTableSummaryRow.titleColumnCount` property along with define summary columns.
+SfDataGrid supports to display column's summary value along with the title by defining the `GridTableSummaryRow.title` and `GridTableSummaryRow.titleColumnCount` property along with the summary columns.
 Showing column summary with the title can be supported only if the `GridSummaryRow.showSummaryInRow` is `false`.
 The `GridTableSummaryRow.titleColumnCount` property defines that how long the title should be spanned in the corresponding summary row.

 {% tabs %}
 {% highlight Dart %}